Sydney-Informatics-Hub/rocrate-tabular/README.md

     > uv run tabulator -c config.json ./crate crate.db

-The new `config.json` file will look something like the following:
+The new `config.json` file will look something like the following (depending on what the tabulator finds in the RO-Crate):

     {
         "export_queries": {},